ccnmtl/compiled3/content/articles/360-video-edu-context.md

 students either through a guided experience or a more discoverable one.
 In doing so students can encounter works to translate, artists to research, and be exposed to socio-cultural phenomenon without setting foot in Athens.

 {{< figure
+    src="/img/assets/greek-streets-streetview.jpg"
+    alt="A scree-capture of 360 video of the street around 4 Kolleti St and 54 Emmanouil Benaki St in Greece.
+The street is lined with parked cars on the left, and on the right is a building whose wall is covered in grafitti.
+A yellow circle with camera icon on the wall indicates the link to a detailed photo view." >}}

+{{< figure
     src="/img/assets/greek-streets-detail-photo.jpg"